Whoopi Goldberg: 2020s: Current work

 In an appearance on The View on January 22, 2020, Patrick Stewart invited Goldberg to reprise her role as Guinan during the second season of Star Trek: Picard.
 She immediately accepted his offer.
 Goldberg also starred in The Stand, a CBS All Access miniseries based on the 1978 novel of the same name by Stephen King, portraying Mother Abagail, a 108-year-old woman.
 In 2020, it was announced Goldberg was set to return in Sister Act 3 with Tyler Perry producing.
 The film is slated to debut on Disney+.

 Goldberg also stars in the biographical film Till (2021), written and directed by Chinonye Chukwu, which she also produced.
 The film focuses on abduction and lynching of Emmett Till with Goldberg playing Till's grandmother, Alma Carthan.
 The film debuted at the 60th New York Film Festival.
 Goldberg guest starred on the Disney Channel show Amphibia as the character Mother Olms.
 In 2023, she appeared in a cameo role in the musical film The Color Purple playing a midwife.
 She also took supporting roles in the drama Ezra (2023) and the western Outlaw Posse (2024).

 Goldberg returned to the stage playing Miss Hannigan in the musical Annie as part of a limited engagement at The Theater at Madison Square Garden from December 4, 2024, to January 5, 2025.
-The New York Times praised Goldberg's performance describing her as a "holiday gift" adding, "In a just sweet enough production with a strong cast, the "View" host delivers a performance that reaffirms her savvy as a comic actor."
-Patrick Ryan of USA Today agreed writing, "[She] is perfectly prickly and altogether hilarious in her first stage acting role in more than 15 years".
+The New York Times praised Goldberg's performance, describing her as a "holiday gift", and adding: "In a just sweet enough production with a strong cast, the 'View' host delivers a performance that reaffirms her savvy as a comic actor."
+Patrick Ryan of USA Today agreed, writing: "[She] is perfectly prickly and altogether hilarious in her first stage acting role in more than 15 years."

-Goldberg started filming the Italian soap opera Un posto al sole (soap opera) on November 17, 2025 in a recurring role.
+Goldberg started filming the Italian soap opera un posto al sole on November 17, 2025, in a recurring role.